 Enjoy Praia do Fogo

+Praia do Fogo, also known as Praia da Ribeira Quente, is located in the parish of Ribeira Quente, in the municipality of Povoação.
+This trendy bathing area attracts many tourists and locals alike.
 With its indescribable natural beauty, Praia do Fogo is located in a bay with several underwater hydrothermal springs that give the seawater an excellent temperature (warm water), making it very inviting for swimming.

 Explore the Ribeira Quente Waterfall

-The Ribeira Quente Waterfall, located in the municipality of Povoação, is approximately 25 metres high.
+The Ribeira Quente Waterfall, located in the municipality of Povoação, is approximately 25 meters high.
 The waterfall can be seen through the tunnel opening on the access road to the parish of Ribeira Quente.

 Surrounded by vegetation of enormous botanical variety that gives the site a very particular scenic value, the Ribeira Quente Waterfall is one of the region’s points of interest where you can relax and enjoy nature.
+The Ribeira Quente Waterfall is of thermal origin and has drinking water from springs located in the interior of the island of São Miguel.

 Visit the Church of São Paulo

+The Church of São Paulo, also known as the Parish Church of Ribeira Quente, is located in the parish of Ribeira Quente, in São Miguel.
 This Christian temple, built at the beginning of the 20th century, was the third church to be erected in the region after the sea and storms considerably damaged the old 17th-century buildings.
+The current Church of São Paulo, built in the revivalist style, was completed in September 1917 and inaugurated with grand festivities for Bishop Manuel Damasceno da Costa’s blessing.

 Take the Agrião Hiking Trail

-Best Time To Visit Ribeira Quente
+Best Time to Visit Ribeira Quente

+Due to its location, temperatures in São Miguel are mild all year round.
+However, in the winter months, periods of rain and lower temperatures become more frequent.
 In this sense, the best time to visit Ribeira Quente is usually between May and September, when the days are sunny and more inviting for nature walks.
 Remember that this town is situated on a beautiful hillside.

-How To Get To Ribeira Quente?
+How to Get to Ribeira Quente

 You can get to the parish of Ribeira Quente by car.
 You’ll have to drive along the road that links Furnas to this village.
-Along this route, you can see several waterfalls, between tunnels, in the middle of the vegetation.
+Along this route, you can see several waterfalls between tunnels in the middle of the vegetation.
+In addition to the enormous amount of scenery that can be enjoyed from the viewpoints, along the way, you’ll find many picnic areas where you can enjoy an open-air meal.

 Visit the Town of Povoação

 The town of Povoação has been a municipality since 1839.
 It is divided into six civil parishes on the island of São Miguel.
-The settlement of the island began in this area, and several monuments commemorate this historical period.
+The settlement of the island began in this area, and many monuments commemorate this historical period.

 Since its establishment in the 20th century, the town has primarily relied on producing cereals, particularly wheat.
 The Wheat Museum offers visitors an opportunity to explore the history of Povoação and the importance of this specific resource to the local community.